ObjectivityLtd/Autofac.Variants/README.md

 # Bot.Plugins

-Library for Bot Framework that makes it easy to introduce multi-tenant plugins by defining resources and customer-specific logic
+Library for Bot Framework that makes it easy to introduce multi-tenant plugins by defining resources and customer-specific logic.

 # Note